What is romance if not repeat flowering?

 Unpaid Work

 Just a gentle reminder that many artists face the challenge of unpaid work.
 Unless they're actively selling their artwork, they often spend countless hours and incur expenses without compensation.
-It is significant to recognize the dedication and sacrifices they make.
+It is significant to recognise the dedication and sacrifices they make.

 There are many examples where artists have given up their pursuit of earning a living from painting.
 For example, the Norwegian artist Mr Pedar Balke (1804 -1887), whose lack of ability to make a living as a painter led him to give up the pursuit of painting as a career.
 Thankfully, he continued painting for pleasure, as artists are pre-programmed psychologically and driven to make art.
 There is so much romance in his paintings.
 Mr Balke was a true artist of Romanticism.
 The search continues to link the artist to Geraniums or Pelargoniums.